gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

 | Definition | Off | Off | This setting controls depth of field and motion blur - however, it is also known to cause problems with blurred images on PC and effects that simply do not scale up in resolution - use [FusionFix](/Essential-Modding/FusionFix/) or [Shader Fixes](/Essential-Modding/Shader-Fixes/) to solve this problem |
 | VSync | Off | On | This setting controls the vertical synchronization.
 We'll use the one bundled with [DXVK](Main-Optimisation.md) instead, as it has much better frame timing, as well as [FusionFix](/Essential-Modding/FusionFix/)'s FPS limiter |

-??? info "What is :material-file-cog:`stream.ini`?"
+??? question "What is :material-file-cog:`stream.ini`?"
     Other guides often use :material-file-cog:`stream.ini` and change the values in there from `2048000` to `4096000`.
 From [PCGW users' observations](https://www.pcgamingwiki.com/w/index.php?title=Topic:X1jmh4mc3t6mv3hv&topic_showPostId=xb5gbd4mggke2ets#flow-post-xb5gbd4mggke2ets), as well as my own - this provides no benefit whatsoever and is probably a placebo.